 The Mombasa-Nairobi phase of the project cost KES327bn ($3.8bn).
 China Exim Bank contributed around 90% of the financing while the remaining 10% was provided by the Kenyan Government.

 The SGR project is proposed to connect Mombasa to Malaba on the border with Uganda and continue onward to Kampala, Uganda’s capital city.
 It will further run to Kigali in Rwanda with a branch line to Juba in South Sudan.
 Branch lines along the route will extend to Kisumu, Kasese and Pakwach.

-The governments of Kenya and Uganda signed a memorandum of understanding (MoU) in October 2009 to construct the SGR from Mombasa to Kampala.
+The governments of Kenya and Uganda signed a memorandum of understanding (MoU) in October 2009 to construct the railway line from Mombasa to Kampala.
 A tripartite agreement was signed by the governments of Kenya, Uganda and Rwanda in August 2013 to fast track the development of the railway to their respective capital cities.

+The railway line is designed to carry 22 million tonnes a year of cargo or a projected 40% of Mombasa Port throughput by 2035.
 The freight terminals will be located at the Mombasa port and the Inland Container Depots at Embakasi in Nairobi.
-The railway line is designed to carry 22 million tonnes a year of cargo or a projected 40% of Mombasa Port throughput by 2035.

-Rolling stock of the SGR line
+Rolling stock of the standard gauge railway line

 Diesel rail cars currently run on the Mombasa-Nairobi Standard Gauge Railway line while plans of electrification are in pipeline.
 Multiple unit passenger trains having a capacity of 960 passengers operate at an average speed of 120km/h on the line.